nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 2. **Hybrid data:** I wanted to mix real and synthetic data.
 I used [Pexels](https://www.pexels.com/) for royalty-free stock footage and [Veo 3](https://deepmind.google/models/veo/) for some synthetic training examples.
 3. **Highly curated:** I have limited bandwidth so I'm prioritizing quality>quantity.
 I cherry picked material that represented the nuance sufficiently, but didn't go beyond that.

 I decided on 1 img per second of video.
-This approach got me to a final count of ~550 images covering the full spectrum of variance mentioned earlier.
+This approach got me to a final count of 215 images covering the full spectrum of variance mentioned earlier (~550 after augmentation).
 This is a good start, but these are just raw images.
 I still need to this collection into a labeled dataset.

 ---